Amanprakash20/Deep_Audio_Classifier/README.md

 * Contributions

 ## What’s this about?
 This project uses deep learning to classify bird sounds, specifically the calls of Capuchinbirds (yes, that's a real bird).
 I trained a model to recognize these calls from audio clips and even managed to process long recordings using a sliding window technique.
 The output is a CSV file showing when the bird calls happen.
-Pretty neat, right?

-## How it’s set up
+## How it’s set up?
 Here’s a quick rundown of the project structure:

 ## Deep-Audio-Classifier